MoFEM/mofem-cephas/joss/paper.md

   ![Examples of user modules implemented using `MoFEM`.\label{fig:examples}](mofem_modules_examples.png){width=100%}

- `MoFEM` is designed to provide efficient tools for solving a wide variety of user-defined problems. \autoref{fig:shell} shows an example of error-driven
+ `MoFEM` is designed to provide efficient tools for solving a wide variety of user-defined problems.
+In \autoref{fig:shell} an example of error-driven
- $p$-adaptivity on hierarchical approximation basis with a multi-grid solver applied to the perforated Scordelis-Lo roof problem [@kaczmarczyk2016prism].
+  $p$-adaptivity is presented, where hierarchical approximation basis with a multi-grid solver is applied to the perforated Scordelis-Lo Roof problem [@kaczmarczyk2016prism].

   ![Example of $p$-adaptivity for hierarchical and heterogenous approximation with multi-grid solver applied to the perforated Scordelis-Lo roof problem